Abd-El-Rahman-Sabry/asic-routing-simulator/asic-router/README.md

 2. **Dijkstra**: Best for grids with uniform weights or when multiple destinations are considered.
 3. **Lee's Algorithm**: Simplest to implement, effective for small grids with uniform costs.

-**Cross grids** are foundational in modern VLSI ASIC design, providing structured layers for efficient signal routing.
-Algorithms must be adapted to address the unique challenges of this environment.